 We love to travel, and we also love coffee.
 Whilst these two often go hand in hand, there are occasions when a good tasting cup of coffee is difficult to find, not available, or is really expensive.

 For example, you might be staying in a hotel or B&B that only offers instant coffee or makes bad tasting coffee.
 You might be out camping, hiking, or staying in more remote locations where there are no places to get coffee.

 Maybe you like to take afternoon breaks on your road trip, safari, or hike and be able to have a good cup of coffee no matter where you are.
 Or maybe you’re staying in a city where the prices of a cup of coffee at local coffee shops are high and you’d like to make your own to save money.

 One of the options we’ve tried to solve these problems are the travel coffee makers from AeroPress.
 These aim to solve the issue of making great coffee with minimal fuss, wherever you are.
 You can also save money by making your own coffee, and the AeroPress system is relatively inexpensive compared to many other options.

-In this AeroPress review, we’re going to look at the two AeroPress products we’ve personally used for making coffee on the go to help you decide if these are right for you.
+In this AeroPress review, we’re going to look in detail at the two AeroPress products we’ve personally used for making coffee on the go to help you decide if these are right for you.
 These are the original AeroPress, and the AeroPress Go.

-Both of these products are primarily designed to make a single cup of great coffee with minimal fuss.
+All of these products are primarily designed to make a single cup of great coffee with minimal fuss.